bazel-xcode/xchammer/CODE_OF_CONDUCT.md

 ## Recourse

-If you are witness to or the target of unacceptable behavior, it should be reported to Pinterest at opensource-policy@pinterest.com.
+If you are witness to or the target of unacceptable behavior, it should be reported to bazelxcode.help@gmail.com.
 All reporters will be kept confidential and an appropriate response for each incident will be evaluated.

 If the maintainers do not uphold and enforce this code of conduct in good faith, community leadership will hold them accountable.